Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 ## 🔦 UX Research

-### Usability Testing
+### Usability Audits

-We started by performing a general usability testing on OpenTable app and identified pain points and wow moments when navigating through the app.
+We started by performing a general usability audits on OpenTable app and identified pain points and wow moments when navigating through the app.

 <figure markdown>
   ![Image title](../assets/opentable/usable.png){ width="1000" }